nodejs/Gzemnid/README.md

 Created via `gzemnid fetch`.

+_This file is required by most of the other commands, so updating any data should begin with re-downloading this file._

 ### stats.json

 Contains downloads/month stats for all packages.
 It is an object from package name to downloads count, the JSON is formatted to be one entry per line.